Jeiwan/jeiwan.github.io/content/posts/analysis-titan-fall.md

 TITAN, another token created by Iron.Finance.
 TITAN's only utility was to be used as a collateral when minting IRON, it had no other uses and it **had an infinite supply**: there were no supply cap or minting rate limiting.

+> It's worth noting that Iron Finance didn't invent that new type of stablecoins.
+It was invented by [Frax Finance](https://frax.finance/).
+> Iron Finance simply copied their smart contracts and modified them according to their vision.

 Any user can issue IRON baked by their USDC and TITAN (which they bought from the market).
 The amount of issued IRONs was calculated as: